Last updated on April 11th, 2019 at 06:41 am

 4. AXE THROWING IN CAPITOL HILL

 Yep, you read that correctly.
-There’s a new axe throwing bar coming to Capitol Hill in early 2019.
+There’s a new axe throwing bar in Capitol Hill!

 Blade & Timber Axe Throwing started in Kansas City in 2017 and now has locations all over the U.S.